pradsy90/datacom-labs/Subnetting/Subnetting.md

 Steps
 --------------------------

-### Step 1: Either restart or launch an instance that you used last week.
+### Step 1: Either restart or launch the instances that you used last week.

 In this part, you will need to either use the instances from last week or, if you terminated them, simply built a new instance just like you did last week.